laravel/docs/billing.md

     $invoice = $user->upcomingInvoice();

-Similary, if the customer has multiple subscriptions, you can also retrieve the upcoming invoice for a specific subscription:
+Similarly, if the customer has multiple subscriptions, you can also retrieve the upcoming invoice for a specific subscription:

     $invoice = $user->subscription('default')->upcomingInvoice();